 It is important to keep your dental implant free of plaque, in order to prevent gum disease from developing around the implant ‘root’.
 In most cases, implant care is similar to the care of your natural teeth and involves daily brushing and flossing.

-Dental implants have a very high rate of success, and generally last for many years.
-You can learn more about dental implants by visiting our articles section on Dental Implants .
+Dental implants have a very high rate of success and generally last for many years.
+You can learn more about dental implants by reading our Dental Implant articles.